sahimsaami/bikes-for-refugees/README.md

 ## Submit your work

-Once you've finished, **open a pull request to MigraCode Barcelona**.
+Once you've finished, **open a pull request and follow the instructions in the backlog**.